Tucupita Marcano Player Props: Pirates vs. Giants

 Giants Pitching Rankings

-- The 8.9 strikeouts per nine innings compiled by the Giants pitching staff ranks 11th in the league.
+- The Giants pitching staff is 13th in MLB with a collective 8.8 strikeouts per nine innings.

-- The Giants' 3.95 team ERA ranks 10th across all league pitching staffs.
+- The Giants have the 10th-ranked team ERA across all MLB pitching staffs (3.92).

-- Giants pitchers combine to give up the fifth-fewest home runs in baseball (94 total, one per game).
+- Giants pitchers combine to surrender the fifth-fewest home runs in baseball (95 total, one per game).

 © 2023 Data Skrive.
 All rights reserved.